 Oral device therapy gives patients the freedoms they never had when wearing CPAP.
 Many find that they sleep better when there are no hoses and cords to become tangled in during the night.
 Our providers all have the skills and experience necessary to build you an oral device that will eliminate your Sleep Apnea and give you an alternative to your bulky, loud and uncomfortable CPAP.

 Currently, there are hundreds of types of devices on the market.
-Dr. Steven Hatcher will be familiar with most, so you can find the right fit for your dentition and particular Sleep Apnea case.
+Our doctors will be familiar with most, so you can find the right fit for your dentition and particular Sleep Apnea case.
 Many work by adjusting the lower jaw, mandible, so as to move the soft tissue away from the back of the throat, opening the airway to increase airflow and reduce snoring.

 If CPAP has failed you and your Sleep Apnea problem, you are not out of treatment options.
-Just give Dr. Hatcher and the team at Triad Dentistry a call today.
+Just give Triad Dentistry a call today.
 Get back on the road to good health and good sleep.
-Our specialists can give you the standard of care you need with the chair side manner you desire.
+Our specialists can give you the standard of care you need in the chair side manner you desire.